theBlue0x/docs/docs/learn_more/index.md

 ## **Blue0x is Crypto.
 Reimagined.** ##

 The Blue0x Network bridges the gap between tangible goods and services and a sustainable, decentralized, global financial system.
-The Blue0x Netwok uses a pure [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) consensus protocol which has proven to be secure, reliable, and energy-efficient.
+The Blue0x Network uses a pure [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) consensus protocol which has proven to be secure, reliable, and energy-efficient.

 **Within the Blue0x Network :**